Use-case playbook

 Workflow from archive to package

-- Editorial teams use repackaging workflows to turn archive footage and finished programming into new story packages.
+- Archive footage and finished programming turned into new story packages.

-- Sports teams use them to search across games and events for highlight candidates, reactions, sponsor moments, and recap material.
+- Games and events searched for highlight candidates, reactions, sponsor moments, and recap material.

-- Marketing teams use them to find product moments, customer proof points, strong claims, and social-ready edits.
+- Product moments, customer proof points, strong claims, and social-ready edits found across campaign libraries.

 What to measure